gt-marine-robotics-group/firmware-base/README.md

 6. **Object-Oriented Programming (OOP) Firmware Architecture**
    Use OOP style firmware as a proof of concept for proper structure.

+7. **Added I2C Sensor**
+   For other board configuration, added a Temp/Humidity sensor to demonstrate using an I2C Sensor.

 ## Highlights/Things to Note